Nikon QV-1000C: The history of Nikon's first electronic camera

-A fifth QV-1000C is owned by Peter Lownds, another well known Nikon collector who passed away in January 2017.
+A fifth QV-1000C was owned by Peter Lownds, a well known Nikon collector who passed away in January 2017.
 The camera was briefly shown in an episode of the BBC television program "Antiques Roadshow" in 2007.
 The camera's serial no. is 200222.
 UPDATE January 2019: The whereabouts of this particular camera is currently unknown.

 Then there's two cameras in France.
 One of them is on display at the Musée français de la Photographie (serial no. 200121) and the other is on display at Espace Nikon, located in Boulevard de Beaumarchais in Paris.